Italy parties seek way out of election stalemate

 Monti was widely credited with tightening Italy's public finances and restoring its international credibility after the scandal-plagued Berlusconi, who is currently on trial for having sex with an under-age prostitute.

-The view from some voters, weary of the mainstream parties, was unrepentant: "It's good," said Roger Manica, 28, a security guard in Rome, who voted for the center-left PD.
+The view from some voters, weary of the mainstream parties, was unrepentant: "It's good," said Roger Manica, 28, a security guard in Rome, who voted for the centre-left PD.

 "Next time I'll vote 5-Star.
 I like that they are changing things, even if it means uncertainty.
 Uncertainty doesn't matter to me, for me what's important is a good person who gets things done," he said.
 "Look how well they've done."